 Several established protocols are used for lipid extraction prior to gravimetric analysis:

-- Folch Method: Uses chloroform-methanol (2:1 v/v) extraction with subsequent phase separation, considered highly reliable for complete lipid recovery.
+- Folch Method: Utilizes chloroform–methanol (2:1 v/v) extraction followed by phase separation.
+It is highly reliable for complete lipid recovery, resulting in a final chloroform:methanol:water ratio of 8:4:3 [2].

-- Bligh and Dryer Method: Employs a chloroform:methanol:water mixture (2:2:1.8 ratio), offering reduced solvent consumption while maintaining 95% lipid recovery efficiency.
+- Bligh and Dyer Method: Uses a chloroform:methanol:water mixture at a final ratio of 2:2:1.8.
+This method reduces solvent consumption while maintaining approximately 95% lipid recovery efficiency [2].

 The Critical Role of Solvent Removal